AnTulcha/Celbridge/README.md

 Celbridge is a tool for creative people who want to make cool stuff.
-The current version runs on Windows 11, other platforms are planned.

-# Project Overview

 Celbridge aims to: